Buying Online Drugs Safely

 British Columbia Specific Information

-Topic Overview
+Overview

 You can safely buy medicine online if you use online pharmacies recommended by the U.S. National Association of Boards of Pharmacy.
-This organization verifies Internet pharmacies throughout the United States and most Canadian provinces.
+This organization verifies Internet drugstores throughout the United States and most Canadian provinces.

-Don't trust an online pharmacy if:
+Don't trust an online drugstore if:

 • The website doesn't ask you for a prescription.